InterContinental Toronto Centre

 It is hard to visit Toronto and not discover a special event or festival on any given weekend.
 Please see the concierge for details or call ahead for some ideas.

-To sight see in weatherproof comfort.
 The PATH is Toronto's underground walkway, linking 27 kilometres (16 miles) of shopping, services and entertainment.

 Named one of the longest streets in the world, Yonge Street starts in Toronto and ends in Rainy River.
 It is over 1,900 kilometres long.